 The CfSH has six different levels which can be met.
 The levels range from Level 1 which is the lowest through to Level 6 (zero carbon) which is the top level achievable.
-There are a minimum of points required for each level as shown in Table 1.

-Often there is not a specific requirement to achieve a level and a 'nil-rating' certificate can be issued if a Code assessment is not carried out, although specific Code ratings are required for Social Housing schemes and also private housing in certain areas of the country.
+There are a minimum of points required to be achieved for each level as shown in Table 1.
+There is not a specific requirement to achieve a level and a 'nil-rating' certificate can be issued if a Code assessment is not carried out.
+Although specific Code ratings can be required for social housing schemes and also public housing in certain areas of the country.